4.2 Linked List¶

-Memory space is a shared resource among all programs.
-In a complex system environment, available memory can be dispersed throughout the memory space.
-We understand that the memory allocated for an array must be continuous.
-However, for very large arrays, finding a sufficiently large contiguous memory space might be challenging.
-This is where the flexible advantage of linked lists becomes evident.
+Memory space is a shared resource for all programs.
+In a complex system runtime environment, available memory space may be scattered throughout the memory.
+We know that the memory space for storing an array must be contiguous, and when the array is very large, the memory may not be able to provide such a large contiguous space.
+This is where the flexibility advantage of linked lists becomes apparent.

-A linked list is a linear data structure in which each element is a node object, and the nodes are interconnected through "references".
-These references hold the memory addresses of subsequent nodes, enabling navigation from one node to the next.
+A linked list is a linear data structure in which each element is a node object, and the nodes are connected through "references".
+A reference records the memory address of the next node, through which the next node can be accessed from the current node.

 Figure 4-5 Linked list definition and storage method

-As shown in Figure 4-5, we see that the basic building block of a linked list is the node object.
-Each node comprises two key components: the node's "value" and a "reference" to the next node.
+Observing Figure 4-5, the basic unit of a linked list is a node object.
+Each node contains two pieces of data: the node's "value" and a "reference" to the next node.

-- The first node in a linked list is the "head node", and the final one is the "tail node".
+- The first node of a linked list is called the "head node", and the last node is called the "tail node".

-- The tail node points to "null", designated as
+- The tail node points to "null", which is denoted as

-in a linked list, besides holding a value, must also maintain an additional reference (or pointer).
-Therefore, a linked list occupies more memory space than an array when storing the same quantity of data..
+As shown in the following code, a linked list node ListNode contains not only a value but also an additional reference (pointer).
+Therefore, linked lists occupy more memory space than arrays when storing the same amount of data.

 /* Linked list node structure */